adambushman/data-lemur-sql-challenges/Challenge 06 - Easy/README.md

 # Final Account Balance

-Data Lemur SQL challenge to find the number of companies who've posted duplicate job listings.
+Data Lemur SQL challenge to calculate the ending balance by account.

 ## Problem